 When Coltrane launched Team Epiphany nearly 15 years ago, “influencer” was a scarcely-used term, or rather tool, in the marketing world.
 Influencers and their impact on a brand’s bottom line weren’t yet quantifiable, and in an age of rampant globalization, companies and agencies alike were focused more on celebrity advertising with hopes of appealing to the largest of audiences.

-Coltrane however saw the importance of this untapped strategy, because he was living it first-hand.
+Coltrane however saw the importance of this untapped strategy, way back when SEO and niche edits and guest posts were still in their prime, because he was living it first-hand.
 From growing up in Brooklyn as an only-child to entrepreneurs, to becoming Editor-at-Large at Complex and an MTV VJ, Coltrane knew purchasing habits were swayed by those around you, and if you happened to be tapped in to the right circles, you were constantly exposed to new things.
 “Influence was really about network and communities,” says Coltrane, “it wasn’t about a metric, it wasn’t about follower count.”

 So what is an influencer exactly?
 Some look to celebrities like Kylie Jenner, but for the Team Epiphany founder you need to “take a couple steps back to really figure out who the catalysts” are for driving culture.
 “It’s not about the individual, it’s about the community that they belong to.”
 Using Kanye West as the premiere case study, Coltrane argues while he influences culture-at-large, it’s the network of creatives he calls close friends that are enlightening him to then turnaround and inspire the masses through his artistic endeavors.
 If you’re able to tap in and collaborate rather than “pay-to-play” with these communities, the ones who are inspiring the inspirational, then you’re building a trust and authenticity that leads to a lifetime of brand loyalty.